SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops.md

 ![](assets/chapter-5-1-images/10.New-project-05.png)

 We created a new project.
-If we click the triangle in front of **Loops** in the left window we will open the structure of project.
+If we click on the triangle in front of **Loops** in the left window we will open the structure of project.

 ![](assets/chapter-5-1-images/10.New-project-06.png)